cz-it/aliyun-oss-golang-sdk/doc/tutorial/How-To-Use-OSS-CMD-Tools.md

 	Copy Object Success , New Object is  &{{ CopyObjectResult} "3BECD44293735912D10E269B6FFDF273" 2015-11-04T08:00:03.000Z}

 -c means copy .
 Copy from --srouce to generage a --object object on -b bucket .--directive influncse when object is existed.
 Only COPY or REPLACE.

+### Append Object

+	 ./osscmd object -a -b testossscmd -a shenzhen --file ./cors.go  --encoding utf-8 --expire "Fri, 28 Feb 2016 05:38:42 GMT" -p RO --type "text/html" --position 11352
+	Append Success. resuult: &{15136 9223372036854775807}

+Append file to object.
+It is just like create .But a --position more . position should be equeal to result info Possition.

 ##4.
 CORS
 CORS allow other domain to access resources